tiger2380/Swidly-MVC-Framework/README.md

 1. That's it.
 To configure, Open [App/Core/Config.php](App/Core/Config.php) and fill out your server information
 1. Create routes, controllers, views, and models.

-Also supported, templating and multi-language.
+Also supports, templating and multi-language.
 You can edit the file at: [App/lang/en.json](App/lang/en.json).
 Wrap the word/phrase with {} and the templating system will handle the rest.

 You can start the app by using php built-in server by typing:
 ```terminal